umd-lhcb/hammer-reweight/README.md

         (polar-angle wise) then remove the photons from the tree

-        This process may alter the kinematics in a bad way such that HAMMER won't process the event further (either a `naN` in the cosine or a negative invariant mass)
+        This process may alter the kinematics in a bad way such that HAMMER won't process the event further (either a `NaN` in the cosine or a negative invariant mass)
     2. Compute the decay tree hash ID
     3. Cache particle dependencies so the decay tree only need to be traversed